jfrog/jfrog-openshift/artifactory-openshift-demo/README.md

 # Synopsis:

-These scripts will help you set up a local Openshift cluster using **'oc cluster up'**.
+These scripts will help you set up a local Openshift cluster using **```oc cluster up```**.
 This is a single node cluster for dev purposes and doesnt have any persisitent volumes. **Please do not use this setup for any production use cases.**

 # Script Examples: